© 2022 Gailarde Ltd

 Ex-UN Secretary-General Ban-Ki Moon

 Gailarde Ltd. is a family run business which was established over 40 years ago to provide Household Textiles manufactured explicitly for the Contract Trade.
 We have four generations of knowledge in this area, dating back to when our current Director’s great grandfather set up a textiles company in the heart of London’s East End in 1897.
-The business is currently run by Richard and his two sons Ben and Dan.
+The business is currently run by Richard, his two sons Ben and Dan and his son-in-law Jonny.

 While most companies look at the next quarter, or at best a 1-3 year time horizon, Gailarde has always viewed the business in generational terms.
 As a family business, we hope that our grandchildren and their children will take over the running of the company.
 This motivates us to invest in a business that will last and also a world and society that is healthy, happy and prosperous to underpin it, and is why sustainability is so important to us.